Fudan-iGEM/2024-wiki/src/inclusivity.md

       <br><br>
     </div>
 </div>
+##  Courses Evaluation System of STEAMed

+We have decided to adopt STEAMed as our education conception and plan to adapt last year's picture book to teach genetics. **One major challenge now is how to evaluate the course effectiveness during the process.** A robust evaluation mechanism will enhance the effectiveness and scientific basis of our teaching.
+The core characteristics of the ASD population are social interaction and communication difficulties, meaning that feedback obtained from them may be limited.
+Therefore, we pay special attention to the perspectives of stakeholders.
+With the suggestions and guidance from teachers of nonprofit institutions, we designed the evaluation system.

+**Our evaluation primarily focuses on the following six aspects:**

+1. How was the student's experience in this class?
+2. How interested were the students in this lesson?
+3. Did the students deepen their understanding of a particular issue?
+4. Did this class improve the students' literacy in six subjects?
+5. Did this class help the students in their daily lives?
+6. What aspects of this lesson can be improved?

+**Our evaluations include three types:**

+1. Objective evaluations through testing, distributed to students to complete after class.
+2. Subjective evaluations distributed to students to score the course after class.
+3. Subjective evaluations through interviews with volunteers, special education teachers, and parents involved throughout the process, to assess the changes in students.

 ## The Preliminary Attempt of STEAMed

-We have decided to adopt STEAMed as our education conception and plan to adapt last year's picture book to teach genetics.
-Now, we plan to carry out **small-scale pilot** teaching to achieve **"a breakthrough from zero to one."**T hen we would receive feedback and further advance our project.
+After the design of course evaluation system, we planned to carry out **small-scale pilot** teaching to achieve **"a breakthrough from zero to one."** After the course, we would get feedback and further advance our project.

 ### Pilot Objects

-Facing the challenge of large individual differences within the ASD group, we decided to adopt one-on-one and stratified teaching methods.
+Facing the challenge of large individual differences within the ASD group, we decided to adopt  **one-on-one** and **layered teaching** methods.
 As the spectrum suggests, ASD includes various degrees of severity, with differences in intelligence, learning ability, and language expression ability.
 The needs of different subgroups also vary.
 For those with relatively low functioning, it is necessary to further simplify the course content and reduce the difficulty of the course, paying attention to strengthening and repetition in teaching.
 For those with higher functioning, the connection between course content and vocational skills can be more emphasized.

 Subsequently, we began to select appropriate pilot objects.
 Compared with rehabilitation institutions, special schools have higher requirements for the formality and systematicness of courses and are not suitable as early pilot objects.
 After adequate communication with various rehabilitation institutions, we finally chose **INDIGO** and **Light of Rainbow**, both of which could arrange a fixed class time for us every weekend.
 INDIGO is the **first in Shanghai** non-profit organization to provide body, intelligence, and vocational development training projects for **older** individuals with mental disabilities.
 INDIGO Angels have relatively strong comprehension, social, and expressive abilities and have shown a greater interest in science.
 At the same time, INDIGO Angels are mostly in the vocational stage, such as baristas, chefs, etc. Light of Rainbow mainly provides physical and mental intelligence rehabilitation training for ASD **children**, representing another type of ASD group.